earlfogel/UltraRogue/README.md

 ### Fighting

 Use the 'f' command to fight a single monster.
-If there is more than one monster in reach, urogue asks which one you want to fight.
+If there is more than one monster in reach, urogue asks which you want to fight.

 Use the 'F' command to fight a group of monsters.
-I.e., when the monster you're fighting dies, urogue picks another and keeps fighting as long as there's a monster in reach.
+I.e., when the monster you are fighting dies, urogue picks another and keeps going.
+Fights end when there are no more monsters in reach, or when you are too weak or injured to continue.

 There are fewer interruptions when fighting, and fewer messages to distract you.
 If you are much stronger than the monsters around you, this means you can press 'F' and then press space until they all disappear.

-When choosing monsters for you, urogue does its best to avoid friendly monsters and monsters that divide when hit.
+With the 'F' command, urogue tries to avoid friendly monsters and monsters that divide when hit.

+\<CTRL\>-F (serious fight) is like 'F' but fights last longer and include friendly and dividing monsters.

 ### Running Around

 Pressing \<SHIFT\> and a direction key runs until you reach something interesting.
-There is an option (door_stop) that makes you run until you run into something (as in classic rogue).
+There is an option (nodoorstop) that lets you run into things (as in classic rogue).

-Pressing \<CTRL\> and a direction key does a searching run -- where you stop and search after every step.
-This is particularly useful when searching for secret doors, but it does mean that any monsters that are chasing you quickly catch up.
+Pressing \<CTRL\> and a direction key does a controlled run -- where you stop and search after every step and don't pick things up when you step on them.
+This is particularly useful in treasure chambers, but it does mean that any monsters that are chasing you quickly catch up.

 ### Level of Difficulty